 Soil

-Yellow bird of paradise is tolerant of most desert soils — sandy, rocky, and poor desert soil — provided it’s well-draining.
+Yellow bird of paradise is tolerant of most desert soil — sandy, rocky, and poor desert soil — provided it’s well-draining.
 Avoid growing in clay soil.

 Other Location Considerations